jenkinsci/cloud-stats-plugin/README.md

 - Make `PlannedNode`, `Computer` and `Node` implement `TrackedItem`.
 The interface provides single method to connect all those using dedicated `Id` instance.
-The instance holds some necessary data to connect it back to the cloud/template responsible for provisioning and as a unique fingerprint identifying single provisioning activity.
+The instance holds some necessary data to connect it back to the cloud/template responsible for provisioning and works as a unique fingerprint identifying single provisioning activity.
 Therefore, `PlannedNode`, `Computer` and `Node` are expected to provide the same instance of the `Id`.
 Note that there is a convenient abstract class `TrackedPlannedNode` that create the `Id` so plugin merely needs to pass it around.